 Balancing the Four Forces of Flight

-When an aircraft is in straight, level, un-accelerated flight, called cruise phase, all four forces are balanced and acting with equal strength and direction.
+When an aircraft is in a straight, level, un-accelerated flight, called the cruise phase, all four forces are balanced and acting with equal strength and direction.
 To maneuver the aircraft, the pilot must intentionally disrupt the balance between the forces, and then quickly restore the balance or risk losing control.
 For example, to make the aircraft turn, the pilot banks the wings or tilts the rotor, which points to the side some of the lift normally pointing up.
 That is called creating a horizontal component of lift, and that moves the aircraft to the left or right of its original course.

 However, the horizontal component of lift doesn’t come from thin air; it must be subtracted from the vertical component usually generated by the wings or rotor.
-That means in a bank, there is less vertical lift to counteract gravity, or weight, trying to pull the aircraft lower.
+That means in a bank, there is less vertical lift to counteract gravity or weight, trying to pull the aircraft lower.
 Uncorrected, the aircraft will descend.
-This means that the pilot, using Newton’s Third Law to maintain altitude, must increase the angle of attack to generate more total lift, so that the vertical component will have the equal and opposite reaction to gravity.
+This means that the pilot, using Newton’s Third Law to maintain altitude, must increase the angle of attack to generate more total lift, so that the vertical component will have an equal and opposite reaction to gravity.

 Still on the topic of turning, when an airplane banks its wings, the wing on the outside of the turn travels faster through the air, generating more lift.
-One will recall that a byproduct of lift generation is drag, so the outer wing will tend to be “pulled back” by that extra drag.
-The pilot uses Newton’s Third Law again and applies rudder in the direction of the turn, overcoming the excess drag, and the airplane will stay in the turn.
+One will recall that a byproduct of lift generation is a drag, so the outer wing will tend to be “pulled back” by that extra drag.
+The pilot uses Newton’s Third Law again and applies the rudder in the direction of the turn, overcoming the excess drag, and the airplane will stay in the turn.
 Flight, then, is a constant maintenance and equilibrium of all these forces.

-Taken another step further, the act of deflecting the rudder also generates sideways lift to turn the airplane, which creates more drag.
+Taking another step further, the act of deflecting the rudder also generates a sideways lift to turn the airplane, which creates more drag.
 Newton’s Third Law demands that the additional drag be overcome, or the airplane will slow down.
 That is why, to maintain speed in a turn, the pilot must increase the thrust generated by the engine or engines.